 The biggest downside to smart thermostats, however, is the same as their greatest advantage.
 They are connected to the internet.
 Therefore, they can potentially open your home to hackers.
 You need to decide whether security concerns are worth the advantages of an interactive system.

 So it’s harder to know how to choose the right thermostat for your home than it used to be.
+But it can be an important part of conserving energy at home.
 I hope this article has given you the information you need.

 3 dumb things you do with your thermostat that cost you money / MSP Plumbing Heating Air.
 August 22, 2014